-- To summarize, Canada is subject to reporting obligations to the HRC, CESCR, CERD, CEDAW, CAT and CRC, in addition to the new Universal Periodic Review mechanism's reporting requirements within the Human Rights Council - And complaints can be made by individuals with respect to the alleged denial of rights by Canada to the HRC, CEDAW and CAT, resulting in a body or corpus of non-binding but possibly persuasive views, which exist alongside the reports and recommendations made by the special procedures established by the Human Rights Council - Access to the official reports, general comments, and "jurisprudence" of the treaty-monitoring bodies is made available through the Treaty Body Documents database at: http://tbinternet.ohchr.org/SitePages/ Home.aspx
+- To summarize, Canada is subject to reporting obligations to the HRC (CCPR), CESCR, CERD, CEDAW, CAT and CRC, in addition to the new Universal Periodic Review mechanism's reporting requirements within the Human Rights Council. - And complaints can be made by individuals with respect to the alleged denial of rights by Canada to the HRC (CCPR), CEDAW, CAT and CRPD, resulting in a body or corpus of non-binding but possibly persuasive views, which exist alongside the reports and recommendations made by the special procedures established by the Human Rights Council. - Access to the official reports, general comments, and "jurisprudence" of the treaty-monitoring bodies is made available through the UN Treaty Body Database at: http://tbinternet.ohchr.org/SitePages/Home.aspx nglish > Human Rights Bodies